 How do you reach the most people for less, earlier in the buying process, to develop enough awareness and familiarity to decrease your costs of acquisition as much as possible?

 1. Optimizing for relevance score & CTR drops costs.

 I’m sure it’s legit.
 The data is probably accurate.

 A buck seventy two doesn’t sound bad next to AdWords’ insanely-high CPCs.
 I’ve personally seen AdWords campaigns in insurance and law that range from $30-100/click.

-Competitive spaces like car insurance are even higher.
+Competitive spaces like car insurance or tv packages are even higher.